Surebet scanner

 For pre-match betting:

-- Basic skills are enough: the ability to use Excel and analyze tables.
+- Basic skills are sufficient: the ability to use Excel and analyze tables.

 For live betting:

-- API integrations and betting automation are required.
+- API integration setup and bet automation are required.

-- Internet speed and reaction time are critical.
+- Internet speed and reaction time are critically important.

 - Bots are often used for instant bet placement.